If you have any comments or concerns regarding the materials

 The lake is located in a relatively small, closed drainage basin of approximately 14 square miles (7,200 acres) with only intermittent streams that stop flowing in the summer months.
 The lake has the smallest ratio of watershed to Lake Surface in the state of Washington, making it very sensitive to changes in its environment.
 Runoff from the lake and seepage from its deep aquifer form the headwaters of the Colville River.

-precipitation falling directly on the lake or through runoff or through springs from underground aquifers.
-The eastern portion of the Loon Lake watershed is dominated by Loon Lake Mountain (elevation
+falling directly on the lake or through runoff or through springs from underground aquifers, to leave the lake.
+The eastern portion of the Loon Lake watershed is dominated by Loon Lake Mountain

-3,476 feet) to the southeast and Deer Lake Mountain (elevation 3,747 feet) in the northeast.
+(elevation 3,476 feet) to the southeast and Deer Lake Mountain (elevation 3,747 feet) in the northeast.
 A low ridge at an elevation of about 3,000 feet forms the western and southwestern boundary.
-The land at

-the north end of the watershed forms a broad glacial valley which drains northward.
+The land at the north end of the watershed forms a broad glacial valley which drains northward.
 Highway 395 roughly bisects the watershed in a north-south direction.
-The highway and the roadbed of the BNSF
+The highway and the roadbed of

 In the 1950s there was a bitter dispute over the lake water level by local citizens and the issue was taken to court.
 The Stevens County Superior Court on February 24, 1950, established the “maximum water level at which the waters of Loon Lake are required to be maintained.
 This is referred to as the ‘adjudicated level.’”
 Court Order No. 13367 established an elevation of 2381.25 feet above sea level and directed that “control of the waters at said level shall be maintained by the Supervisor of Hydraulics of the State of Washington.”
 This agency is now the Department of Ecology.
 A channel was constructed in the northwest corner of the lake leading toward Sheep Creek.
 A control dam with operable gates was constructed to adjust the lake level.
 (See picture page/not presently available.)
 When fully open with the lake at full pool 20,000 gallons per minute flows out of the lake.
 In 24 hours the lake can be lowered one inch.
 Water released through these gates flows down Sheep Creek.
 The lake is now about 3,500 acre-feet smaller (at full pool) than it would be in its natural state.